 A phenomenal quote from her that can help you as you try dating and finding your vocation is, “No one can be saved without divine light.
 Divine light causes us to begin and to make progress, and it leads us to the summit of perfection.”

 Want to receive this divine light?
 Pray more this year.
 Desiring to make progress in your online dating journey?
 Turn to the Lord, who desires to help you!

-Which saint will you get to know better in 2021?
+Which saint will you get to know better in the upcoming year?
 Let us know in the comments below!